Bioethics of Designer Babies: Pros and Cons

 - Simple lack of any suspected inherited disorders, along with disagreement for pure enhancements of the genome.

 This is probably the most common stance: allowing human genome editing for medical purposes.
 Some people carry genetically inherited diseases, which could be erased through appropriate modification.
-Although some procedures already address this problem (ovum/sperm donors, adoptions), many people express a deep need for having children entirely, biologically related to parents.
+Although there are already procedures addressing this problem (ovum/sperm donors, adoptions), many people express a deep need for having children biologically related to parents.
+There is also more subtle spectrum of inherited, medically-significant variants, which can increase the risk of complex diseases like cancer of diabetes, and which also could be corrected before birth.
 Other arguments for mainly medical human germline modifications:

-- Lack of objections to laboratory procedures, including highly probable embryo discarding,
+- No objections to laboratory procedures, including highly probable embryo discarding,

-- Elimination of inherited disorders from the human population, in a way that after a few generations humans there will be hardly any need for corrections,
+- Elimination of inherited disorders from the human population, in a way that after a few generations humans there would be significantly lower need for corrections,

 - Widespread adoption of germline modifications, similar to vaccines,

-- Clear law enforcement, scientific consensus and/or personal distinction between allowed and not allowed genetic alterations,
+- Legal rules, scientific consensus and/or personal distinction between allowed and not allowed genetic alterations,

-- Refusing genetic enhancements on any grounds: historical, philosophic, religious, humanistic.
+- Refusing genetic enhancements on any grounds: historical, philosophical, religious, humanistic.

-- There might be no difference between giving children the best care, education, wealth, and giving them the best possible genome,
+- There might be no cultural difference between giving children the best care, education, wealth, and giving them the best possible genome (as far as it seems, cultural revolutions can happen quite quickly!),

-- The difference between medical interventions and human enhancements could be vague, and therefore unpractical in the decision-making process (we can think of surprisingly wide “grey area”, including the first edition in the human history),
+- The difference between medical interventions and human enhancements could be vague, and therefore unpractical in the decision-making process (we can think of surprisingly wide “grey area”, including the first edition in the human history, where intended goal was resistance to HIV),

-- The inevitable division between “better” and “worse” humans (as Hawking put: genetic haves and genetic have-nots) is nothing new in the history of humankind, and the rest of the world will eventually catch up,
+- Inevitable division between “better” and “worse” humans (as Hawking put it: “genetic haves and genetic have-nots”) is nothing new in the history of humankind, and most of the world was always behind few/dozen percent of the wealthiest people,

 - Opportunistic participation in worldwide enhancement, where not-enhanced children will start from a worse position.